MisbahAshraf44/misbahashrafportfolio/Readme.txt

         <div class="section-title">
           <h2>Skills</h2>
-          <p>I have got hands on experience in latest technologies and learned a lot of skills that are required to fulfill the needs of my tasks and projects.
-I have learned the skills in web development and Frontend Web Developer  as well as Mern Stack Developer.</p>
+          <p>I have learned about these skills and mastered them.
+I have 5 years of experience in these skills.
+I always
+            keep myself updated with the latest market trends, I implement those techniques to grow your e-commerce business to the next level.</p>
         </div>

         <div class="row skills-content">